DigitalHarborFoundation/mc-setup/tools-setup.md

 ## Minecraft Tools
 I grouped together all of the server tools that are needed in the environment.
 I packaged them into a zip folder.
 The reason for this is that you need the version of the Spigot server to match the version of Minecraft (just like with full Minecraft).
 MinecraftEDU works similarly.

+The server settings that I preset (creative mode and support for offline mode) are stored in the provided _server.properties_ file.
+If you need to modify this, open this file with any text editor and change the values.

 I tried to get the Python Minecraft API to interact with MinecreaftEDU's internal server, but ran into issues with Raspberry Juice.
 My solution was to pre-bundle all of these tools and then have the youth unpack the zip and run _start.sh_ from a terminal prompt to launch the server.

 - Download link for the tools: [Minecraft Tools Pack](http://dhf-website.s3.amazonaws.com/files/minecraft-tools.zip)